The Symptoms of Anxiety and Anxiety Disorders

 Having a drink or taking a tablet before doing something stressful.

-If unresolved, over time, increased anxiety can lead to a number of serious problems and disorders if it is not
+Over time, increased anxiety can lead to a number of serious problems and disorders if it is not

 Symptoms Associated with Anxiety Disorders

 The symptoms of anxiety disorders can involve physical illness, debilitating behavioural problems

 Many of the above may be due, in part, to the suppression of the body's immune system by chemicals released into the bloodstream when anxious.